 - Recruit, retain and manage high quality and effective multi-disciplinary staff with responsibility for their performance management, training and career development.

-- Develops long-term strategies and achieves strategic goals and objectives
+- Develop long-term strategies and achieves strategic goals and objectives

-- Makes independent strategic decisions frequently based on analysis, ambiguous information, experience and judgment.
+- Make independent strategic decisions frequently based on analysis, ambiguous information, experience and judgment.

 WHAT YOU'LL BRING

-- University degree and 10 years’ experience in conservation practice or equivalent combination of education and experience.
+- BA/BS degree and 12 years’ experience in regenerative ranching and agriculture and conservation practice or equivalent combination of education and experience.